Honeycomb frames inside a wooden beekeeping hive with bees.

-This is an essential part of our association, with the intention of producing knowledgeable and confident beekeepers.
-While beekeeping is obviously a ‘hands on’ craft, understanding as much as possible about the bees, their anatomy and life cycle, behaviour and breeding, the products from the hive, the vast array of equipment and of course the law, will all contribute to making you a better beekeeper.
+While beekeeping is a ‘hands-on’ craft, understanding as much as possible about the bees, their anatomy and life cycle, behaviour and breeding, the products from the hive, the vast array of equipment and of course the law, will all contribute to making you a better beekeeper.
 There are a myriad of opportunities to increase your knowledge and understanding.
-As the saying goes there are either ‘keepers of bees’ or ‘beekeepers’ we hope you will be the latter.
+As the saying goes, there are either ‘keepers of bees’ or ‘beekeepers’; we hope you will be the latter.

 Beginners’ Course